AdaCore/spark2014/docs/develguide/translation_why3.rst

     val t__havoc (x : t__ref) : unit
     writes {x}

-An havoc function is introduced every time a new reference type is declared.
+A havoc function is introduced every time a new reference type is declared.
 It is called to havoc an object when we know it can have be modified in an unknown way since the last time it was read.
 In particular, volatile objects with asynchronous writers are havoced